learn-co-curriculum/curriculum-team/qa-review.md

         ![Find reviewer](./img/qa-process/qa-curriculum-find-reviewer.png)
 3. Publish updated lessons to the QA-curriculum track.
 4. Email reviewers to inform them that they have new content to review.
+#### Suggested email message:
+Thank you for your availability.
+Your review of the {{INSERT SECTION HERE}} will ensure it will be in the best state possible before we release it our students.

+The objective of the material is {{INSERT OBEJCTIVE/S HERE}}

+The revised material includes {{NUMBER}} lessons, and we are asking you to focus on the following:
+-  {{Lesson 1 name, with link}}
+-  {{Lesson 2 name, with link}}
+- etc...

+You can find a full list of the updated material here:{{INSERT LINK}}

+During the review feel free to create a branch with your edits (please prefix the name of the branch with `wip-`) or open an issue on our Trello board: https://trello.com/b/dujVgBTU/curriculum-big-issues under the {{INSERT SECTION NAME}} section.
+Please include the lesson name, issue, and the suggested edit.

+Ideally, your review will focus on the details of your assigned lesson. {{FULL REVIEWER}} will be our review hero and will read all the lessons to review the overall content flow.

+Let me know it if it would be beneficial to schedule a short meeting to kick off the review and ask any questions that might help you in reviewing the material.
+I am also available to schedule a discussion after you complete your review to collect your input.

+We ask that you complete your review by {{DEADLINE}}.
+Let us know if this is not feasible.

+Thank you again,
+{{YOUR NAME}}

+** Minor Changes
+- Minor curriculum edits (small wording changes, grammatical error correction, etc) can be done with or without a review at the curriculum writer's discretion.